1973 Royal Nepal Airlines DHC-6 hijacking: Hijacking

-Weapons used

-The pistols used were illegal and had no license.
-Two 32 revolvers and one 36 grenade bomb were used..

 Aftermath

 The plane took off immediately with the passengers after the boxes of cash were taken out.
-The hijackers went first to Darjeeling, then to Banaras and finally to Mumbai.
+The hijackers went first to Darjeeling, then to Banaras and finally to Bombay (now Mumbai).
 The hijackers occasionally made trips to New Delhi to meet BP Koirala, the then President of Nepali Congress.
 However, within a year all hijackers were arrested in India except Nagendra Dhungel.
 After the 1975 Emergency in India ended, they were released on bail.